Technics Linear Tracking Turntables – part 2

 Above I stated that the Linear Technics players tracked much better than the SL1200 with the Grado?
-Well guess what?
+Well, guess what?
 With the Benz ACE, the SL1200 tracks even better.
 Yes, also on the last track.
-The secret is in the much more refined needle shape: a very fine line versus a normal ellyptical shape for the SL7 and SL10.
+The secret is in the much more refined needle shape: a very fine line versus a normal elliptical shape for the SL7 and SL10.
 The Benz even tracks my most worn album as if it is in perfect shape.

 The Benz doesn’t make for the best combination though, it being too clinically precise for the already thin-sounding SL1200.
 It works better with warmer and fuller sounding cartridges.

 As part of the Artesania Turntable Platform reviews, I managed to get on loan from Studio Alkmaar a magnificent Avid Volvere turntable.
 While in terms of price no proper comparison material for the Technicses, of course, I did compare it to them, with interesting results.

 As I learned quickly, a turntable’s sound quality is heavily dependent on the marriage between player, arm and cartridge.
 Even with a very good phono preamp, the sum of the total can still be underwhelming.
 This I gather was exactly the case with the Volvere.
 No matter which cartridge I tried, it wouldn’t sound right.
 Sure the Avid had deeper, more tuneful and more powerful bass, its midrange was both more detailed and more natural, its timbre much more natural, and its treble more precise… but it didn’t sing the way that the Technics SL7 did.
-Apart from my apparent inability to find a well matching cartridge, I also stongly feel that this feeling of overt control may be partly due to the heavy clamp that the Avid uses and without which, the turntable cannot be used.
+Apart from my apparent inability to find a well matching cartridge, I also strongly feel that this feeling of overt control may be partly due to the heavy clamp that the Avid uses and without which, the turntable cannot be used.